gabrielblain/SPIChanges/README.md

 quantify how they affect the probability of a drought event, quantified by the SPI (Mckee et al. 1993), occurring.
-The package applies a non-stationary approach proposed by Blain et al. (2022), designed to isolate the effect of such changes on the central tendency and the dispersion of the SPI frequency distributions.
+The package applies a non-stationary approach proposed by Blain et al. (2022), designed to isolate the effect of such changes on the central tendency and dispersion of the SPI frequency distributions.

+The package depends on R (\>= 2.10) and imports the following packages: dplyr, gamlss, gamlss.dist, lubridate, splines2, spsUtil, stats, and zoo.

 ## Installation